kuki07711/kuki07711/README.md

-Discord:Kuki0771
-## IM FOR HIRER

 ## 🌈 About Me

-✨ 16-year-old developer from Serbia,
 📚 Currently studying algorithms, data structures, React patterns, Rust basics, and networking
-💡 Obsessed with building clean UIs, fixing bugs
-🔧 Passionate about automation, performance, and making cool tools for other devs

-🎯 **Main Goal:** Become a senior-level developer and contribute to open-source projects
 ## 🔧 What I'm Working On

 - Learning advanced React patterns (state machines, compound components)